 COPENHELL is a full-blooded city festival that takes place on Refshaleøen in Copenhagen's harbour.
 The festival site is a mere ten-minute bike ride from the city center, and COPENHELL is the only European rock and metal festival placed centrally in a big city.
 Therefore, most festival guests choose to spend the night in apartments or the many hotels and hotels close to the festival site.
 However, it is also possible to spend the night right outside the gates of hell on Refshaleøen itself.
 COPENHELL offers several camping options with the city's best view of the water and only a few minutes away from the festival site and the stages.

 COPENHELL is held annually at the old B&W shipyard in Copenhagen, where ships and powerful diesel engines were manufactured for more than a hundred years.
 The monumental halls still loom ominously over the unbreakable concrete site, and the worn railway tracks towards the dock attest to the colossal metal monstrosities that were built by a workforce of 8,000 men until 1996.
 Today, another kin of metal is forged at the COPENHELL festival.
 It is still hot as hell, extremely heavy and uncontrollable like a supertanker in distress at sea and just like back then, the site comes alive with fire, sound infernos and the passion from several thousand dedicated metal lovers today.

-Below you can see the short film ‘Men & Metal’ – a tale about the old shipyard and about how COPENHELL took over the area:
+Below you can find the Danish short film Mænd & Metal (Men & Metal) about the old B&W times and COPENHELL's entry into the area: